SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/lt-tutorial-1.md

 The RGB visualization tool in the LandTrendr GUI is designed to quickly evaluate spatial patterns of spectral fitting by the algorithm.
 In this tool, we run LT across many pixels, and then show images of the LT-fitted values across pixels, with different years of fitted imagery in the red, green, and blue colors on the screen.
 With awareness of the years being displayed and the properties of the spectral values being rendered, it is possible to interpret spatial patterns in the RGB images in terms of their land cover change processes, or problems with the imagery or fitting.

-First, load a study area for the analysis.
+First, we will load a study area for the analysis.
 The LandTrendr algorithms are computationally intensive and take some time to run.
 For training purposes, it is useful to constrain our analysis to a relatively small geographic domain.

 In the Control Panel, select the "Asset Overlay Options" menu, and enter these values:
-1. In the first box, enter the path to your AOI asset, or a smaller sample area.
+1. In the first box of the "Define file path to an asset" section, enter the path to your AOI asset, or a smaller sample area.
 2. In the first box of the "Define Layer Name" section, enter a name that you will recognize when it appears in the layers of the map.
 3. Near the bottom, click the check-box that makes the first layer one to use to constrain later analyses.
 4. Click on the 'Add asset to map'.
-Next, open the RGB change mapper menu in the GUI.
+Next, open the "RGB Change Options" menu in the GUI.
 A basic video showing the RGB tool is here: [https://youtu.be/VSeia3NRa3c](https://youtu.be/VSeia3NRa3c)

 <img align="center" src="../images/time-series-1/rgb-screenshot.PNG" hspace="15" vspace="10" width="600">